lkodinsson/MARS/Basic/PHB.md

 As you play the game your character will acquire experience points.
 These points can then be spent to improve your character's stats and skills, and to acquire new talents.
 Total experience points gained and total experience points spent are tracked separately.

 The rate at which characters gain experience is determined by what happens during a gaming session.
-As a baseline: each character receives 2 experience points at the end of every game session.
-For each player that met their character's goals during that session, all players receive an additional experience point.
+As a baseline: each character receives 3 experience points at the end of every game session.
+For each player that met their character's goals during that session, all players receive an additional 1 experience point.
 This bonus stacks for each player that met their goals.
-Additionally, if a major goal of the campaign is met then each player receives a bonus of 2 experience points.
+If a major goal of the adventure is met then each player receives an additional 3 experience points.
+Additionally, the Game Master may award bonus experience for any other reason, either to all characters, or to individual characters.

+The spending of experience points to improve a character is done in between each game session.
+Players may only advance individual stats, skills, or talents, once each, at each opportunity.

+Some Game Masters may require certain roleplaying events to occur for the advancement of certain abilities to be permitted.

 ### Improving Skills

 Improving a skill costs an amount of experience based on the skill step you are improving it to.
 An easy shortcut to determining the cost is to find the roll value that you will to improve a skill to, then take half that value.

-For example: if you are improving a skill from a roll value of r8 to a roll value of r10 it would cost 5 experience points.
+For example: if you are improving a skill from a roll value of r8 to a roll value of r10 it will cost 5 experience points.
 The only exception to this is that the first time you acquire an advanced skill it costs 4 experience instead of 2.

 ##### Table: Skill Steps & Cost
 | Step Cost | Total Cost | Roll Value | Step Name |